-Autism Spectrum: The diagnosis for students who have a diagnosis on the autism spectrum.
+Autism Spectrum: For students who have a diagnosis on the autism spectrum, select appropriate description.
 Autism Spectrum Codes and Definitions are listed on page 14.
 Select "None" if a student does not have a diagnosis on the autism spectrum.

 Birthdate: The student's date of birth in mm/dd/yyyy format.